Florent Raimy

-Florent Raimy (born 7 February 1986) is a French/Beninese former international professional footballer who played as a midfielder.
-Following a back injury, he decided to retire from football to start a career in financial services.
-In 2021, he co-founded an international matchmaking agency named Edwige International.
-Florent assists men worldwide in connecting with compatible partners.
+Florent Raimy (born 7 February 1986) is a French–Beninese former international professional footballer who played as a midfielder.
+Following a back injury, he retired from professional football and transitioned into financial services.

+In 2022, Raimy founded the international matchmaking and relationship consultancy Edwige International, through which he assists clients worldwide in forming long-term, values-based relationships.

 International football career

 Raimy played in the 2005 FIFA World Youth Championship.
 He also got the bronze medal during the 2005 African Youth Championship.